FreeRTOS/coreMQTT/test/cbmc/proofs/DeserializeSubackProperties/README.md

-MQTT_DeserializePublish proof
+DeserializeSubackProperties proof
 ==============

-This directory contains a memory safety proof for MQTT_DeserializePublish.
+This directory contains a memory safety proof for DeserializeSubackProperties.

 To run the proof.
 * Add cbmc, goto-cc, goto-instrument, goto-analyzer, and cbmc-viewer